WBE CANADA EXCELLENCE AWARDS

 2020 TOP WBE SUPPLIER

 This award recognizes a certified women-owned business which has demonstrated excellence in business and support for other women owned businesses.
 The winner of this award achieved business growth, impacted the economy and showed dedication to supporting other women.
 The 2020 Top WBE Supplier Award was sponsored by GM.
 The winner of WBE Canada’s 2020 Top WBE Supplier award was Wonderkind, an online gift catering business creating one of a kind gifts for corporate events and personal on line ordering.
 Co-founders Shawna Pereira and Tara Cochrane accepted the award on behalf of their entire team.
-Nominated by Staples Promotional Products and Opportunity International Canada, Wonderkind is praised for their innovative and personalize approach to gift giving.
+Nominated by Staples Promotional Products and Opportunity International Canada, Wonderkind is praised for their innovative and personalized approach to gift giving.
 They source from Canadian women-owned businesses, caring deeply about the end user.
 Wonderkind’s every interaction is met with grace, professionalism and a strategic approach that is not common among all suppliers.
 With unwavering commitment to women, Canadian content and giving back, this company definitely stands out.

 2020 MOST IMPROVED SUPPLIER DIVERSITY PROGRAM